LBruni98/Jet-Set-Willy-3-A-New-Beginning/README.md

 The issue was that out of 236 trusts, 88 had failed the required cyber-security standards and a lack of action on critical alerts from NHS digital.
 Computers at the NHS were running the old Windows XP operating system, which were vulnerable due to the stopped support on 8 April 2014 [12].
 A patch had been brought out but it was also discovered that also the Windows 7 OS was vulnerable, but that operating system was still supported.
 A plan was developed to help counteract such attacks, it wasn’t seen through properly, with poor management, lack of testing and the fact that it was not communicated properly.

 ### 3.3	Mitigating Software Vulnerabilities
+It is always beneficial to tackle Software Vulnerabilities, as often, the vulnerabilities mentioned earlier can have an adverse impact on the security of the app or system.
+An attacker can exploit the system in many ways, which in turn leads to different purposes, such as data stealing or to damage a mainframe.

+Modelling out the vulnerabilities is a good first approach to gain an understanding of what vulnerabilities can come out of development.
+By using the model as reference, it helps towards more careful development and can give the developer an idea on how to counteract said vulnerabilities.
+However, it would be considered necessary to count on methods to prevent the risks related to vulnerabilities.

+Software Inspection is a method of vulnerability mitigation, in which its process is to read or visually inspect the program code or documents in order to find any defects and correct them early in the development process.
+This can help with the development as if they are found later, it becomes costlier to fix.
+Good inspection depends on the ability and expertise of the inspect, along with the defects in what he’s looking for [16].

+Well embedded and upheld user access controls will restrict the applications, privileges and data that users can access, making for tighter controls to prevent sudden unauthorised access.
+Secure configuration can remove unnecessary software and default user accounts, making sure that passwords are changed and automatic features that could activate any malware to be turned off.

+Monitoring software activity and analysing it to identify malicious or unusual activity, is a good call to help recognise a breach [17].

 ### 3.4	Conclusion
+This conclusion ties with the case studies of both the Yahoo data breach and the NHS ransomware attack, it is revealed that the sole reason behind the attacks were down to the negligence of both organisations, where the difference lies in how the attack was brought on or handled.
+But in both cases on the matter to the cause of attacks, it is revealed that the attacks were caused because of outdated software, leaving an exploit open towards the attacker; where the case of Yahoo was because of outdated and easy-to-crack security tools that allowed the attacker to easily access Yahoo’ database, along with personal names, emails and hashed passwords, spanning over a devastating three billion users, and regarding the NHS case, an old unsupported operating system, Windows XP, was used as the main OS for all computers within the trust centre, lacking security controls currently implemented in more modern operating systems, having the attacker to exploit old tools and poorly embedded and maintained user controls to take control and access the files to encrypt.

+Now, onto how each case was handled, both were handled poorly; the attack caused disruptions to the NHS centres and in turn had caused cancellation of appointments, leading to outrage amongst patients.
+Yahoo’s was more controversial, with them only issuing a disclosure of the breach three years later from the actual attack, the main issue being that the security team had the knowledge that the foundation was breached by a hacker, but failed to even try to enforce any prevention method.
+The NHS attack had sorted out in the end, despite the ongoing disruption to their workstations and systems, but the Yahoo breach had left all the accounts at risk and action taken was late.
+This dealing a massive blow to Yahoo.

+Both were down to negligence and in my opinion on both matters, it seems that the issues were down to the lack of mitigation techniques.
+In the case of yahoo, the factors here where the outdated security tools, lack of analysis and lack of action, as it was clear that they knew the attack had been carried out, but only brought the breach to light at a later date.
+Had there been monitoring of user activity, finding any unusual activity would have meant that there was a breach and in turn would lead to quicker response.
+Updated tools would have also meant that the possibility of an exploit becoming apparent would be very unlikely.
+In the case of the NHS, it would’ve been simple to impose the newest, modern operating system, containing tools that aren’t present in older operating systems.
+Forcing cyber security standards within every trust would also have proven beneficial as that can impose tighter security and better embedded access controls.

 ##### 3.5 References
 1. Software Development. [online].
 Techopedia.
 Available from: <https://www.techopedia.com/definition/16431/software-development>.
 [Accessed 19 February 2018].
 2. Elysium Academy Private Limited (2017).
 What are the Software Development Life Cycle (SDLC) phases? [online].
 LinkedIn.
 Available from: <https://www.linkedin.com/pulse/what-software-development-life-cycle-sdlc-phases-private-limited>.
 [Accessed 2 March 2018].